NGO-Algorithm-Audit/AlgorithmAudit_website/content/bias_scan/_index.md

 ---
 title: Bias scan
-subtitle: "Unsupervised bias detection: To identify potentially discriminated groups of similar users in AI systems.
+subtitle: "Unsupervised bias detection: To identify potentially unfair treated groups of similar users in AI systems.
 Working in tandem with the qualitative doctrine of law and ethics to assess fair AI."
 image: "/images/illustration_cases.svg"
 ---
 {{< bias_scan_faq "Bias scan tool FAQ – What is it?">}}